Identifying innovative learning experiences at business schools

 Beyond teaching, Imperial College Business School has also enhanced their learning experience with their ‘Data Observatory’.
 The Data Observatory lets students see their data from almost every angle, unlocking new perspectives and inspiring new strategies.
 With an immense data processing capacity, centred around a 310-degree visualisation space, the Data Observatory includes data science studios and conference facilities that allow students to sit down with academics and business advisors to co-create strategies that help solve their greatest challenges.
 Imperial uses this facility to teach students across the MBA and Masters Suite.

 Of course, it is worth noting that if business schools are implementing digital learning experiences using online learning platforms, they must also evaluate them to ensure that they are performing at their highest possible standard.
-At GBSB Global Business School, they recently used a ‘Capability Maturity Model’ to help them determine how well their virtual learning platforms were working, but also how they could be improved.
+At GBSB Global Business School, an international business school in Europe, with campuses in Spain, Malta and Online, they recently used a ‘Capability Maturity Model’ to help them determine how well their virtual learning platforms were working, but also how they could be improved.

 Through a Capability Maturity Model (CMM), a school does a 360-degree assessment of all aspects of student learning, from methodology to employer satisfaction.
 After conducting an assessment, a school might implement new platforms and new technology, as well as revamp the delivery of individual programs.

-At GBSB Global, they offered asynchronous learning options long before COVID hit.
+At GBSB Global- where they have a strong focus on entrepreneurship and innovative teaching methodology, offering Masters programmes, MBA and BBA courses, and are also a Microsoft Showcase School – they offered asynchronous learning options long before COVID hit.
 However, during the pandemic, they shifted to blended learning to meet the needs of on-campus students.
 They wanted to evaluate how well their virtual learning platforms were serving their students and how they could improve, hence why they turned to a CMM.
 During the analysis, they investigated best practices in technology, which led them to make several improvements.
 Indeed, all business schools should consider using a CMM if they are to continue offering their online learning experiences to the best of their ability.

 The world has changed, and educational methods, programmes, and campuses are adapting to meet the needs of both students and faculty.
 Technology is developing at a rapid rate, with virtual experiences and blended classroom structures sweeping the business school community.
 With this in mind, business schools should constantly be evaluating their offerings in order to keep up with this pace of change so that their students can continue to be at the forefront of this transformation.